Sialsanwal/Potato-leaf-Disease-Classification-WebApp-Complete-Project-End-to-End/README.md

 - Machine Learning Model: The image classification model is built using a convolutional neural network (CNN) architecture.
 It's trained on labeled images to accurately classify different diseases.

 - Web Application: The web app allows users to upload potato leaf images and receive predictions about the presence of diseases.
 It provides a user-friendly interface for real-time classification.
+# Technologies Used
+- Python: Used for data preprocessing, model training, and web app development.

+- TensorFlow and Keras: Used to create, train, and evaluate the deep learning model.

+- Flask: Used to develop the web application and handle user interactions.

+- Next.js: Used for designing the web app's user interface.